snscaimito/magic-link-demo/README.md

 Magic Links are a simple way to allow authorized access to a website without building a full-fledged user management system.

+**Instead of actually sending an email this demo displays the magic link in the frontend application where it can be clicked.**

-## Run for development
+## Development

+First, start the services as tmux sessions with:

     ./devStart

-This uses tmux and shows in a split window the API application to the left and the Docker container to the right.

-## Console output instead of email

-Instead of actually sending an email this demo displays the magic link on the console of the API application.
+Then you can edit the source.

+There is "local CI" available.
+Stop the services started by `devStart` and then run

+    ./ci

+This uses tmux and runs Cypress in headless mode.
+The usual videos and screenshots will be created in case of any failures.

 ## How logging in with Magic Link works